Entity Normalization Was Developed as Part of Google’s Annotation Framework

 …identifying duplicate objects from a plurality of objects.
 For each object, the name used to describe the represented entity is normalized.
 A signature is generated for each object based on the normalized name.
 Objects are grouped into buckets based on the signature of the objects.
 Objects within the same bucket are compared to each other using a matcher to identify duplicate objects.
 The matcher can be selected from a collection of matches.

 This approach normalizes names used by objects to describe the represented entity.
 Therefore, objects representing the same entity share the same normalized name.
-As a result, this approach can identify duplicate objects even if the associated names initially are different.
+As a result, this approach can identify duplicate objects even if the associated names are initially different.
 This approach is also computationally cost-efficient because objects are pair-wise matched only within a bucket, rather than being pair-wise matched across all buckets.

 This updated continuation patent about Entity Normalization is: